PyRepair/maniple/training-data/summarize-experiment-v2/pandas/34/prompt_response_response_5.md

     return binner, bins, labels
 ```

-This updated function should handle ambiguous time stamps correctly and resolve the error reported in the GitHub issue.
+This corrected version of the function sets the ambiguous parameter to "NaT" when calling the `date_range` method and should resolve the issue reported in the failing test and the corresponding GitHub issue.